 Day-to-day management of the Academy is delegated to the Headteacher.
 The Headteacher is the Accounting Officer.
-The Governors have appointed a senior leadership team comprising the Headteacher, a Deputy Headteacher, two Senior Assistant Headteachers, two Assistant Headteachers and the School Business Manager.
+The Governors have appointed a senior leadership team comprising the Headteacher, the Deputy Headteacher, two Senior Assistant Headteachers, two Assistant Headteachers and the School Business Manager.
 The senior leadership team manages the Academy at an executive level implementing the policies laid down by the Governors and reporting back to them.

 g.
 ARRANGEMENTS FOR SETTING PAY AND REMUNERATION OF KEY MANAGEMENT PERSONNEL h.
-CONNECTED ORGANISATIONS, INCLUDING RELATED PARTY RELATIONSHIPS
+TRADE UNION FACILITY TIME

-The Trustees of the academy receive no remuneration.
+The Trustees/Governors of the academy receive no remuneration.